Visiting the Museum

 Welcome to the Museum of the Pennsylvania Academy of the Fine Arts!

-Check out the Planning Your Visit page for answers to our most frequently asked questions, including information about holiday closures, museum discounts and family programs.
+Plan your visit to PAFA by reviewing our most frequently asked questions, including information about holiday closures, museum discounts and family programs.

 Admission Prices